 |

-Kumaryasava is a widely respected Ayurvedic formulation made from a blend of potent herbs, particularly Aloe Vera (Kumari), known for its powerful healing properties.
-Traditionally, it has been used to treat a variety of conditions, including liver problems, asthma, piles, and neurological diseases.
-It is also effective for managing digestive disorders and symptoms associated with menopause.
-The alcohol content (5–10%) in Kumaryasava helps extract and enhance the absorption of the active plant compounds, improving its therapeutic effects.
-This combination of ingredients makes Kumaryasava a trusted remedy for overall health and well-being.
+Kumaryasava is a widely respected Ayurvedic formulation made from a blend of potent herbs, particularly Aloe barbadensis (Kumari), known for its digestive and hepatoprotective properties.
+Traditionally, it has been used to support the management of liver problems, asthma, piles, and neurological diseases.
+It is particularly effective for balancing the Vata and Kapha doshas, which helps in managing digestive disorders and symptoms associated with menopause.
+The self-generated alcohol content (5–10%) in Kumaryasava acts as a medium to extract and enhance the absorption of active plant compounds.

 21st Jun 2025